Anonjack1337/Simple-Discord-Bot-DM/README.md

-# Simple Discord Bot DMing
+# Simple Rotating Discord Bot DMing

 ## About
-**Simple Discord Bot DMing** is a Java-based Discord bot built using JDA (Java Discord API).
+**Simple Rotating Discord Bot DMing** is a Java-based Discord bot built using JDA (Java Discord API).
 It automatically sends direct messages (DMs) to all accessible users in a Discord server while avoiding staff members.

 This tool is useful for:
 - **Testing automated DMs**